 I haven’t used it but it has its own syntax that made it seem less attractive to me.
-It’s also very much a first-gen provisioning system.
+It’s also a first-gen provisioning system.
 It’s written in C, and is fast.
 But I haven’t met anyone who uses CFEngine who configures as much as I’ve seen with an average Puppet or Chef user.

 Puppet was created in 2005.
 It’s open source and built mostly on top of Ruby.

 Puppet was obviously an answer to problems seen in CFEngine combined with a desire to use Ruby.

 It requires a central server (this may have changed recently) to coordinate secrets, configurations and recipes.